DeepLearnI/demo-project/TUTORIAL.md

 Atlas:

-1. We will submit a job of some straightforward (non-Foundations Atlas) demo code
+1. Foundations Atlas will quietly help you get the most out of by managing your machine learning jobs and autoscaling resources, helping you easily get the most out of expensive compute resources like GPUs, whether on cloud or on prem.

+1. You can start using Foundations Atlas with pretty much any Python code right away

+1. Atlas allows you to easily track whatever important metrics and parameters about any machine learning experiment you run, enabling full reproducibility.

-1. With minimal modification and effort, we will optimize our model with an architecture and hyperparameter search on a cluster of machines with GPUs on Google Cloud Platform
+1. With minimal modification and effort,
+Atlas let's you optimize our model with an architecture and hyperparameter search.
+In this trial we will do this on a cluster of machines with GPUs on Google Cloud Platform

-1. We will track and share metrics to assess model performance

-1. We will see how Foundations Atlas automatically tracks the parameters and results of these experiments in a dashboard, enabling full reproducibility.